andytudhope/living-blue-book/source/knowledge_repo/index.md

 "Verily in the remembrance of Allah do hearts find rest and satisfaction!" — Qur'an 13:28

+"Those awake have a common world.
+Those sleeping drop into a private realm." — Heraclitus

 "Sometimes he went to her house, and then they liked to sit on the sea terrace, drenched by salt spray, watching the dawn of the whole world on the horizon." — Gabriel García Márquez

 "In the chamber of emptiness a light shines and joy is here to stay." — Chuang Tzu